 On commercial air transport and regional aircraft, high-end business aviation aircraft, and some general aviation aircraft and helicopters, the radio altimeter serves far more purposes than providing situational awareness of the terrain clearance height to the flight crew.
 In these cases, in addition to providing a displayed indication of the aircraft height above terrain, the radio altimeter will be used as a safety-critical navigation sensor by the Automatic Flight Guidance and Control Systems (AFGSC) and will also feed into systems such as TCAS/ACAS, Predictive Wind Shear (PWS), and TAWS.
 This usage by a wide variety of systems onboard the aircraft leads to the possibility of specific operational impacts that go beyond a general loss of situational awareness or risk of CFIT.

 The table below illustrates typical radio altimeter failures with specific operational impacts that may be encountered due to undetected erroneous readings or unanticipated loss of output (indicated as a No Computed Data, or NCD, condition) from the radio altimeter on commercial or civil aircraft which utilize the radio altimeter for functions such as those mentioned in the preceding paragraph.
-For each impact, the severity is assessed in accordance with FAA system safety analysis guidelines.
+For each impact, the severity is assessed in accordance with Federal Aviation Administration (FAA) system safety analysis guidelines.
 The severity of each condition may be determined to be Minor, Major, Hazardous/Severe Major, or Catastrophic, with each severity classification having its own allowable occurrence rate.
 The allowable occurrence rate 1 x 10-3 per flight hour or less for Minor failure conditions, 1 x 10-5 per flight hour or less for Major failure conditions, 1 x 10-7 per flight hour or less for Hazardous/Severe Major failure conditions, and 1 x 10-9 per flight hour or less for Catastrophic failure conditions.